mthaler/rabbitmq-image-resizer/README.md

 # rabbitmq-image-resizer
-Image resize service using Go &amp; RabbitMQ
+Image resize service using Go &amp; RabbitMQ.
+The client loads an image and sends it to the server, which will resize the image and sends it back to the client.
+The client will then save the resized image to the working directory.

 ## Install RabbitMQ